The independent resource on global security

 Selection criteria and sources of data

 The SIPRI Arms Industry Database includes public and private companies but excludes manufacturing or maintenance units of the armed services.
-Only companies with operational activities in the field of military goods and services are included, not holding or investment companies.
+Unless otherwise specified, only companies with operational activities in the field of military goods and services are included, not holding or investment companies.
 Military research and development (R&D) divisions at academic institutions are also excluded.

 The sources of data on the companies include company annual reports and websites, and news published in the business sections of newspapers, in military journals and by internet news services specializing in military matters.
 Press releases, marketing reports, government publications of contract awards and country surveys are also consulted.
 Publicly available information on financial and employment data on the arms industry worldwide is limited.
 The scope of the data and the geographical coverage are largely determined by the availability of information.